Get insider access

 Notable Mentions

 • Apple AirPods Pro Truly Wireless: The Apple AirPods Pro Truly Wireless are the predecessor to the Apple AirPods Pro (2nd generation) Truly Wireless.
-While both earbuds have the same premium build quality, the original model doesn't have as good an ANC performance as their successor.
-They don't have as long-lasting a battery as the second-gen model and can't reproduce as much low bass.
+While both earbuds have the same premium build quality, the original model doesn't have as good an ANC performance as its successor.
+Its battery isn't as long-lasting as the second-gen model's, and they can't reproduce as much low-bass.
 However, the first generation have a more neutral sound profile out of the box, which some users may prefer since you can't adjust the EQ settings.
 See our review

-• Skullcandy Dime 3 True Wireless: The Skullcandy Dime 3 True Wireless aren't as comfortable as the JBL Vibe Buds True Wireless, but they have a more balanced sound profile and feature built-in EQ presets in case you prefer a different sound.
+• Skullcandy Dime 3 True Wireless: The Skullcandy Dime 3 True Wireless aren't as comfortable as the JBL Vibe Buds True Wireless, but they have a more balanced sound profile, cost a bit less, and feature built-in EQ presets if you prefer a different sound.
 See our review

 Recent Updates